-Always know that as adoptees, we thank you for being our forever families.
+Always know that as adoptees, we thank you very much for being our forever families.

-Don’t deny your feelings of fear and apprehension if your child decides to search.
+Do not deny your feelings of fear and apprehension if your child decides to search.
 We are your children.
-Of course you don’t want to lose us.
+Of course, you do not want to lose us.

-Open communication is key in an adoptive family.
-Remember to ask us if we have any questions about adoption, and be open to listening to them and giving answers as you see fit.
+Open communication is the key in an adoptive family.
+Remember to ask us if we have any questions about adoption, and be open to listening to them and giving any answers that you see fit.

-People will ask you questions about the adoption process and about your adopted child.
+People are going to ask you questions about the whole adoption process and about your adopted child.
 Have an open heart and listen to the questions.
-Do not judge the questions, but use the time as an educational opportunity about adoption.
+Do not judge the questions, but use the time as an educational opportunity to teach the person asking about adoption.

 Take time to understand if we desire to know our roots and where we came from.
 It is not that we feel unloved or unwanted.
 It is just an innate desire to come across our reflection in a pool of genetic waters.

-One thing to remember, we are your child.
-Please don’t refer to us as your adopted child to anyone, whether they be friends or family.
+One thing to remember is that we are your child.
+Please do not refer to us as your adopted child to anyone, whether they be friends or family.

 Needs have to be met.
-We children who are adopted have the same basic needs as those that are not adopted.
-We want to be loved ad cared for unconditionally.
-We want too be able to be a child, to laugh and live like a child.
+We children who are adopted have the same basic, common needs as those children that have not been adopted.
+We want to be loved and cared for unconditionally.
+We want to be able to be a child, to be able to laugh and to be able to live like a child.